-To successfully design purpose-driven websites for mission-driven organizations, there must be a repeatable, proven process that uniquely blends design, technology, performance reporting (analytics), and strategy.
+To successfully design a purpose-driven website requires a repeatable, proven process that blends design, technology, performance reporting (analytics), and strategy.

-The Purpose-Driven Website Process covers everything mentioned above.
-Its origins are rooted in Maslow’s Hierarchy of Needs, a well-known diagram in the field of psychology, as well as the SEO Hierarchy of Needs, developed by Bruce Clay, Inc., a pioneer in the field of Search Engine Optimization.
+The Purpose-Driven Website Development Process covers everything mentioned above and has a similar flow as Maslow’s Hierarchy of Needs and Bruce Clay’s SEO Hierarchy of Needs, a pioneer in the field of Search Engine Optimization.

 Our purpose-driven process is a framework.
 It’s a structure that shows clear steps to success yet it also grants flexibility to make adjustments for the unique qualities and requirements of each new project.
 At the end of the day making sure your website and online presence is helping you achieve your goals and mission is what purpose-driven is all about.
 Our approach is intuitive and responsive, it builds a partnership-like relationship between us and you, and it generates quantifiable results that you can easily track.
 It also produces a great looking website.